 The students wrote more notes.
 Tsuzuki turned his attention to Anna.

-“How are you holding up?” his eyes asked.
+"How are you holding up?" the look in his eyes asked.

-“I feel like a museum display,” her eyes answered.
+"I feel like a museum display," the look in her own eyes answered.

 "Hey," he whispered.